zoraviel/CSS-assignment-2/README.md

 And here:

-http://[ your username ].github.io/CSS-assignment-2/twosides.html
+http://[ your username ].github.io/CSS-assignment-2/version2.html

+### Subsequent edits to yur files

 If you need to fix anything after your first commit-and-push, you will need to commit and push AGAIN to get your changes up on GitHub.
 Don't forget to do all your work in your *gh-pages* branch!

-## Check the rubric and submit in Canvas
+## Check the RUBRIC and submit in Canvas

 Be sure to [check the rubric](rubric.md) and **SUBMIT THE URL of your GitHub repo in Canvas** to complete this assignment!